IngloriousCoderz/inglorious-engine/packages/store/README.md

 Redux is powerful but verbose.
 You need action creators, reducers, middleware for async operations, and a bunch of decisions about where logic should live.
 Redux Toolkit cuts the boilerplate, but you're still writing a lot of ceremony.

-Inglorious Store ditches the ceremony entirely with **entity-based architecture** inspired by game engines.
+Inglorious Store ditches the ceremony entirely with an **entity-based architecture** inspired by game engines.
 The same ECS patterns that power AAA games power your state management.

 Game engines solved state complexity years ago — Inglorious Store brings those lessons to web development.